Criminal Justice Honors Program

 - The Honors Program Committee will review the materials of all eligible student applicants on an ad hoc basis and recommend to the department Chair those individuals who should be admitted into the Program.

 - Please note – The above criteria are minimum expectations.
 The Criminal Justice and Criminology Department reserves the right to set restrictions on the number of students admitted into the Program for any given year, consistent with the demands on the overall Department.

 REQUIREMENTS FOR GRADUATION WITH HONORS IN CRIMINAL JUSTICE

 To qualify for graduation with departmental honors recognition, the student must:

 - be admitted formally to honors candidacy by the Honors Committee in Criminal Justice & Criminology and the University Honors Council at least two semesters before the student’s graduation.

 - have an overall GPA of 3.5 in the Criminal Justice & Criminology major

 - have an overall GPA of 3.20 for all courses outside the Criminal Justice & Criminology major, including non-Honors courses

-- complete at least six (6) units of Honors coursework (not including the thesis) offered by the Honors College, and obtain an overall GPA of 3.5 for these courses
+- complete at least six (6) credit hours of Honors coursework (not including the thesis) offered by the Honors College, and obtain an overall GPA of 3.5 for these courses

 - select a 3-person Committee (at least one person must be from Criminal Justice & Criminology) to serve as the student’s Honors Thesis Committee

 - successfully complete an Honors Thesis (application to candidacy must occur the semester before graduation), orally defend the Honors Thesis in front of the student’s Thesis Committee, and obtain the grade of “A” for the Thesis.
 This grade will also be the grade assigned for the 3-hour course, “Honors Thesis Research in Criminal Justice.”

 For more information concerning the Criminal Justice & Criminology Honors Program, contact Dr. John Stogner by email.